My babblings on roleplaying games, generally of the so-called "old school" variety.

 The Fading Empire

 OK, at long last I've been getting to a finalized idea for the game I want to run.
-It's going to use ACKS as the rules system, in part because I am happy about the way that it handles economics.
-I also find that it takes a reasonable middle ground on the whole "character build" issue - in fact, the way that it handles Proficiencies resembles something like the Kits of 2E.
-Kinda.
-Finally, it makes explicit the "endgame" of character involvement in the larger scale politics and such of the game world.
-I hope to eventually get to the point that some characters are playing on that level.
+It's going to use [REDACTED] as the rules system [System and discussion removed due to no longer wishing to promote that game].
 Unlike my previous attempts to get a game going, this one is a) under a time constraint, and b) actually has lines and words set to paper already.

 Anyway, the setup is that the characters will be backwoods yokels new come to the big city.
 Well, the Provincial capital, anyway.
 Not far from the capital, there is a large mound, similar to Newgrange in Ireland.
 Of late, there has been an increase in goblin raids, stealing children and livestock.
 The shepherds in the area claim that they have seen goblin raiding parties coming to and going from the mound in the moonlight.
 There was a time when the elves made a stronghold of the mound, but they seem to have abandoned it for some unknown reason.
 (This is, of course, the tentpole megadungeon.
 It has many secrets, and one overarching mystery: what happened to the elves?)